on2e/union-csi/README.md

 Additionally, the only way to allocate new branches on different nodes through Union CSI is for the user to request a volume large enough so that its branches can only be placed on different nodes by the lower plugin.

+### Demo Version

+The demo version of Union CSI, found in this branch, statically splits the requested capacity in half by always creating two equally sized lower PVCs.
+An example showcasing how this mini version can be used to yield a powerful use case is provided in [Demo with Longhorn](https://github.com/on2e/union-csi/blob/demo/docs/longhorn-demo.md), where [Longhorn](https://longhorn.io) is employed as the lower storage provider for Union CSI.

 ## Terminology